-No one else in popular American music has recorded for so long and at such a high level of excellence as Tony Bennett.
+No one in popular American music has recorded for so long and at such a high level of excellence than Tony Bennett.
 In the last ten years alone he has sold ten million records.
-The essence of his longevity and high artistic achievement was imbued in him in his loving childhood home in the Astoria section of Queens where he was born on August 3, 1926.
-His father died when Tony was 10 and his mother, Anna, raised Tony and his older brother and sister, John and Mary, in a home surrounded by loving relatives who were Tony’s first fans filling him with encouragement and optimism.
-He attended the High School of Industrial Arts in Manhattan, where he continued nurturing his two passions, singing and painting.
-From the radio he developed a love of music, hearing Bing Crosby, Louis Armstrong, and James Durante.
+The essence of his longevity and high artistic achievement was imbued in him in his loving, childhood home in the Astoria section of Queens where he was born on August 3, 1926.
+His father died when Tony was 10 and his mother, Anna, raised Tony and his older brother and sister, John and Mary, in a home surrounded by loving relatives who were Tony’s first fans, filling him with encouragement and optimism.
+He attended the High School of Industrial Arts in Manhattan, where he continued nurturing his two passions: singing and painting.
+From the radio, he developed a love of music hearing Bing Crosby, Louis Armstrong, and James Durante.

-As a teenager Tony sang while waiting on tables, and then enlisted in the Army during World War II.
-While in Europe he performed with military bands.
+As a teenager, Tony sang while waiting on tables and then enlisted in the Army during World War II and while in Europe he performed with military bands.
 He later had vocal studies at the American Theatre Wing School.
 The first time Bennett sang in a nightclub was in 1946 when he sat in with trombonist Tyree Glenn at the Shangri-La in Astoria.
 Bennett’s big break came in 1949 when comedian Bob Hope noticed him working with Pearl Bailey in Greenwich Village in New York City.
 As Bennett recalls, “Bob Hope came down to check out my act.
 He liked my singing so much that after the show he came back to see me in my dressing room and said, ‘Come on kid, you’re going to come to the Paramount and sing with me.’
 But first he told me he didn’t care for my stage name (Joe Bari) and asked me what my real name was.
-I told him, ‘My name is Anthony Dominick Benedetto’ and he said, ‘We’ll call you Tony Bennett.’
+I told him, ‘My name is Anthony Dominick Benedetto,’ and he said, ‘We’ll call you Tony Bennett.’
 And that’s how it happened.
-A new Americanized namethe start of a wonderful career and a glorious adventure that has continued for over 60 years.”
+A new Americanized name—the start of a wonderful career and a glorious adventure that has continued for over 60 years.”

-In 1999, Tony Bennett, with his wife Susan Benedetto, a former public school teacher, founded Exploring the Arts (ETA) to strengthen the role of the arts in public high school education.
+In 1999, Tony Bennett and his wife, Susan Benedetto, a former public-school teacher, founded Exploring the Arts (ETA) to strengthen the role of the arts in public high school education.
 ETA connects private funders, individual artists, and cultural institutions to Partner Schools to achieve greater equality of resources and opportunity for youth of all means and backgrounds.
 ETA programs are designed to help school principals and teachers sustain the arts in the face of budget cuts and better leverage the arts to strengthen student learning and engagement.
 ETA’s first endeavor was the establishment of Frank Sinatra School of the Arts (FSSA), a public high school founded in 2001 by Tony and Susan in partnership with the NYC Department of Education.
 FSSA is housed in a newly constructed building in Tony’s hometown of Astoria, Queens.
-Its state of the art facilities include visual art studios and a gallery, black box theatres and a stagecraft workshop, dance studios, choral and orchestral classrooms, an 800-seat concert hall, a multi-media technology lab, and a rooftop performance garden.
+Its state-of-the-art facilities include visual-art studios and a gallery, black-box theatres and a stagecraft workshop, dance studios, choral and orchestral classrooms, an 800-seat concert hall, a multi-media technology lab, and a rooftop performance garden.
 All students major in Dance, Theatre, Film, Fine Art, Vocal or Instrumental Music.
 FSSA also offers a rigorous academic curriculum and holds one of the highest graduation and college enrollment rates for NYC public high schools.
-ETA continued beyond its commitment to FSSA to expand their support and to date, ETA currently partners with 17 public high schools14 in all five boroughs of New York City and 3 schools located in East Los Angeles.
+ETA continued beyond its commitment to FSSA to expand their support and, to date, ETA currently partners with 37 public high schools—in all five boroughs of New York City and Los Angeles with expansion plans to serve more schools underway.

-Today Tony Bennett's artistry and accomplishments are applauded here at home and all over the world from people from 12 to 90 years old.
-Recently former President Bill Clinton observed, “Now in his seventh decade of singing, Tony Bennett has somehow kept his unique voice, with its beauty and range, its strength and style, and still in perfect pitch.
+Today Tony Bennett's artistry and accomplishments are applauded here at home and all over the world from people from 12- to 90-years old.
+On the occasion of Tony Bennett’s 85th birthday, former President Bill Clinton observed, “Now in his seventh decade of singing, Tony Bennett has somehow kept his unique voice, with its beauty and range, its strength and style, and still in perfect pitch.
 But as talented as he is, Tony's most impressive quality is his giving spirit!”